 Bowel Research UK strategic priorities 2020

-Well-defined research priorities are the fundamental basis upon which we design our research programme, both now and into the future.
+Well-defined priorities are the fundamental basis upon which we design our research programme, both now and into the future.
 Our priorities will allow us to work towards finding a cure for bowel cancer and to define effective treatments to mitigate, or entirely eradicate, other bowel disorders.

 Our priorities include: